apereo/cas/docs/cas-server-documentation/installation/Configuring-Multifactor-Authentication.md

 MFA can be triggered for all users/subjects carrying a specific attribute that matches one of the conditions below.

--Trigger MFA based on a principal attribute(s) whose value(s) matches a regex pattern.
+- Trigger MFA based on a principal attribute(s) whose value(s) matches a regex pattern.
 **Note** that this behavior is only applicable if there is only a **single MFA provider** configured, since that would allow CAS to know what provider to next activate.